organisciak/dissertation/document/6_subjective.md

 In contrast,
 highlighting texts has much more possible variation, and involved requester-specific *needs* in addition to requester-specific *opinions*.

-For this task, we measure personalized crowdsourcing for making film reviews skimmable.
+For this task, we measure personalized crowdsourcing for making film reviews easy to skim.

 Film reviews were chosen as a generally useful domain where people having varying information needs and opinions, as well as one that may be interesting to workers.
 Thus, it is expected to be an easy domain for a difficult task, providing insight into the tractability of text highlighting.